Maltese: Dog Breed Profile and Information

 Males should have a shoulder height of eight to ten inches, while females should have a height of eight to nine inches.

-Beware of breeders who sell the Maltese “teacup” A Maltese weighing less than four pounds at maturity is more vulnerable to genetic defects and is in general at a higher risk for health.
+Beware of breeders who sell the Maltese “teacup.”
+A Maltese weighing less than four pounds at maturity is more vulnerable to genetic defects and generally at a higher risk for health.

 Personality

-The Maltese are a natural hotshot with a lively character he takes well to training and reacts to constructive reinforcements such as food rewards, encouragement, and play because he’s so people-oriented.
+The Maltese is a natural hotshot with a lively character he takes well to training and reacts to constructive reinforcements such as food rewards, encouragement, and play because he’s so people-oriented.

 Fearless, Maltese believe that a companion is anyone they see, human or animal.
 Nice and cute, even with people who have no intention of spoiling them, they’re well known for always getting their way.